VEGA for Programmers

 }

-After the mode is set, the display registers describe it.
-Read DISP_WIDTH, DISP_HEIGHT, DISP_BPP, and DISP_PITCH rather than assuming them, so the same drawing code works across modes.
+After you set the mode, the display registers describe it.
+Read DISP_WIDTH, DISP_HEIGHT, DISP_BPP, and DISP_PITCH.
+Do not assume these values.
+Then the same drawing code operates in each mode.

-In an 8-bit mode, pixel values are indices into the DAC.
-Load a color with one write to the index port and three to the data port, in red, green, blue order.
-Each component runs 0 to 63.
+In an 8-bit mode, a pixel value is an index into the DAC.
+To load a color, write one time to the index port, and then three times to the data port, in the order red, green, blue.
+Each component is from 0 to 63.

 /* (target) */